 - a.
-Facilities must be clean, well-lit, and display orderly work and storage areas. - b.
-Overhead pipes must be removed or covered to eliminate the food-safety hazard posed by leaking or dusty pipes. - c.
-Walls, floors, and ceilings in all areas must be routinely cleaned. - d.
-Facilities must employ ventilation hoods to prevent grease buildup and wall/ceiling condensation that can drip into food or onto food-contact surfaces.
+Facilities must be clean and well-lit, and must display orderly work and storage areas. - b.
+Overhead pipes must be removed or

+- covered to eliminate the food-safety hazard posed by leaking or dusty pipes. - c.
+Walls, floors and ceilings in all areas must be cleaned routinely. - d.
+Facilities must employ ventilation hoods to prevent grease buildup and wall/ceiling condensation that can drip into food or onto food contact surfaces.
 Filters or other grease-extracting equipment shall be readily removable for cleaning and replacement. - e.
 The area underneath sprinkler deflectors must have at least an 18-inch clearance. - f.
-Facilities must possess hazard-free storage areas: - Bags, containers, bundles, etc., should be stored in tiers and stacked, blocked, interlocked, and limited in height for stability and security against sliding or collapsing. - No flammable material, loose cords, debris, or other obvious hazards may be present. - No pests or infestations may be present. - g.
-Aisles and passageways shall be kept clear and in good repair, with no obstruction that could create a hazard or hamper egress. - h.
-To prevent cross-contamination, kitchenware and food-contact surfaces should be washed, rinsed, and sanitized after each use and after any interruption of operations during which contamination could occur. - i.
-Facilities must possess a ready supply of hot water (105-120 F degrees). - j.
+Facilities must possess hazard-free storage areas: - Bags, containers, bundles, etc., shall be stored in tiers and stacked, blocked, interlocked and limited in height for stability and security against sliding or collapsing. - 2) No flammable material, loose cords, debris or other obvious hazards may be present. - 3) No pests or infestations may be present. - g.
+Aisles and passageways shall be kept clear and in good repair, with no obstruction that may create a hazard or hamper egress. - h.
+To prevent cross-contamination, kitchenware and food-contact surfaces shall be washed, rinsed and sanitized after each use and after any interruption of operations during which contamination may occur. - i.
+Facilities must possess a ready supply of

+- hot water (105-120 F degrees). - j.
 Garbage and other trash shall be collected and removed as often as possible.
-The garbage/refuse containers shall have sufficient capacity for the volume and shall be kept covered, cleaned frequently, and insect- and rodent-proof.
-The facility shall comply with all applicable regulations (local, state, and federal) on refuse handling and disposal and the Detention Standard on Environmental Health and Safety. - k.
+Garbage/refuse containers shall have sufficient capacity for the volume and shall be kept covered, insect- and rodentproof and frequently cleaned.
+The facility shall comply with all applicable regulations (local, state and federal) on refuse handling and disposal and standard "1.2 Environmental Health and Safety." - k.
 The premises shall be maintained in a condition that prevents the feeding or nesting of insects and rodents.
-Outside openings shall be protected by tight-fitting screens, windows, controlled air curtains, and self-closing doors.
+Outside openings shall be protected by tight-fitting screens, windows, controlled air curtains and self-closing doors.